nocproject/noc/docs/noc-community/index.md

 * Using NOC to solve practical problems.
 * Developing NOC in the direction outlined by the [NOC Manifest](../noc-manifest/index.md).

-The community has a hierarchical structure and consists of four categories:
+The community has a hierarchical structure and consists of four entities:

 1. [NOC Foundation](foundation.md)
 2. [Steering Council](steering-council.md)